neonkore/Nunicode/README.md

 ## STRINGS COLLATION AND CASE MAPPING

 Case mapping is full Unicode casemapping when string might grow in size, e.g. "Maße" uppercase is "MASSE".
+Case-insensitive collation is using ``nu_to_upper()`` internally, as opposed to case-folding described by Unicode standard.

 While nunicode does not implement [Unicode Collation Algorithm][] entirely, it does sort strings using weights from DUCET (Default Unicode Collation Element Table).
 It only does that for characters having a meaning to the
 collation: letters and numbers, this allows nunicode to remain compact.

-The rest of Unicode characters are sorted below in the random order.
+The rest of Unicode code points are sorted below in the random order.
 You can change this behavior by providing your own weighting function.

 [Unicode Collation Algorithm]: http://www.unicode.org/reports/tr10/